Trust Management for Internet of Things: A Systematic Literature Review: Classification based on the used Methods

 Marche et al. \cite{Marche} proposed a system that focuses on detecting trust attacks.
-To achieve it machine learning techniques are applied.
+To achieve it, machine learning techniques are applied.
 Trust calculations rely on Social relationship factors.
-The following are the social relationships that are formed in the model: Parental Object Relationship, co-location Object Relationship, co-work Object Relationship, ownership Object Relationship and social object relationship.
-A malicious node can be malicious with everyone or selectively and perform the following attacks: OOA, WHA, BMA, BSA, SA and OSA.
-For trust computations the following parameters are taken into account: previous interactions, computation capabilities, relationship factor, external opinions, dynamic knowledge.
-Experiments conducted to test the performance of the iSVM used and the performance of the proposed solution.
-Diagrams are presenting the results of the experiments.
+The following are the social relationships that are formed in the model: Parental Object Relationship, co-location Object Relationship, co-work Object Relationship, ownership Object Relationship, and social object relationship.
+A malicious node can be malicious to everyone or selectively and perform the following attacks: OOA, WHA, BMA, BSA, SA, and OSA.
+For trust computations, the following parameters are taken into account: previous interactions, computation capabilities, relationship factors, external opinions, and dynamic knowledge.
+Experiments were conducted to test the performance of the iSVM.
+Diagrams present the results of the experiments.
+One limitation is that the approach only deals with trust-related attacks.
+On the other hand, at the steady state, only one parameter is required to compute the trust value, which saves time and energy.

-Abidi et al. \cite{Abidi} proposed a system consisting of: nodes that create social relationships, a context Manager, a social relationship manager and a trust formation adjustor.
-The goal of the system is to assist the nodes to find trustworthy service providers.
-The level of trust of the service providers depend both on direct trust (the interactions between the requestor and the service provider) and recommendations of the requestor's neighbors.
+Abidi et al. \cite{Abidi} proposed a system consisting of nodes that create social relationships, a context Manager, a social relationship manager, and a trust formation adjustor.
+The goal of the system is to assist the nodes in finding trustworthy service providers.
+The level of trust between the service providers depends on both direct trust (the interactions between the requestor and the service provider) and, recommendations of the requestor's neighbors.
 The trust parameters adjust to the network context and the relationships between the nodes.
-The trust parameters taken into account are the quality of Service and social trust properties like honesty cooperativeness and social relationships.
+The trust parameters taken into account are the quality of Service and social trust properties like honesty, cooperativeness, and social relationships.
 Trust calculations rely on Social relationship factors.
-The following are the social relationships that are formed in the model: Parental Object Relationship, co-location Object Relationship, co-work Object Relationship, ownership Object Relationship and social object relationship.
+The following are the social relationships that are formed in the model: Parental Object Relationship, co-location Object Relationship, co-work Object Relationship, ownership Object Relationship, and social object relationships.
 The experiments were performed in MATLAB and they were focused on the performance of the method and comparison with other models.
 The final results were presented in diagrams.
+The authors do not specify the threat model, but they take into account the context which is a strength since nodes might act differently in different contexts.